12 Interactive Board Books That Will Engage Your Baby With Reading

 Interactive Element: Lift the Flap

-The Llama Llama books are some of our favorites because the rhyme is quickly engaging for babies.
+The Llama Llama books are some of our favorites because the rhyme scheme is quickly engaging for babies.
 Llama Llama Hide & Seek has Lama Llama looking for his favorite stuffed animal.
 Baby is asked to lift the flaps to help find him.
+It includes bold illustrations and various interactive elements.
+Plus, it exposes babies to fun activities, like hide and seek.

 Where Is Baby’s Belly Button? by Karen Katz